Frankfurt homosexual trials: The trials in autumn 1950

 The first trial opened on October 23, 1950.
 On October 1, 1950, a new version of the Courts Constitution Act had come into force.
 The Courts Constitution Act provides the framework for which a judge is responsible for a process.
 The new version of the law was announced on September 12, 1950, in the Bundesgesetzblatt.

 Judge Dr. Kurt Ronimi was known for prosecuting cases of violations of Paragraph 175 of the Criminal Code during the Nazi era, and had convicted around 400 men under the legal code.
 Romini relied on the previously valid version of the law from 1937 and referred all trials of this series to the Chamber of the Regional Court Frankfurt am Main (it was a Court of Aldermen).
 However, this was no longer permissible in October 1950 and the proceedings should have been distributed to different chambers in accordance with the business distribution plan.
-This violated the principle of the "Statuory Judge" according to the Article 101, Paragraph 1, Clause 2 of the Basic Law.
+This violated the principle of the "Statutory Judge" according to the Article 101, Paragraph 1, Clause 2 of the Basic Law.
 This argument was also taken up by contemporary press reports, but not the judiciary.

 The local press, especially the Frankfurter Neue Presse and the Frankfurter Rundschau, reported extensively on the trials.
 The reporting was initially approving of the law enforcement authorities, which affected the opinion of the readership.
-The publication of a reader survey resulted in broad approval of Paragraph 175 and the convictions.
+A reader survey showed broad approval of Paragraph 175 and the convictions.
 Due to the clear evidence, the trials ended with convictions in almost all cases.

 Changed public discussion

 As the number of trials increased, public opinion turned.
-It became clear that Blankenstein was acting as a key witness.
-Key witnesses were not permitted under contemporary laws and the public reacted negatively to this development.
+It became clear that Blankenstein was acting as a key witness, which were not permitted under contemporary laws and thus the public reaction was negative.
 The personality of Blankenstein and thus his credibility as a witness was also increasingly questioned.
 As a result of these discussions, the first appeal proceedings were initiated.
 In one case, the defense succeeded in enforcing a psychological report on Blankenstein in the proceedings before the Frankfurt Higher Regional Court.
 Thus, Blankenstein refused to testify and the process ended with an acquittal.

 The trials had by then attracted nationwide attention.
 The press, in particular Der Spiegel and the Frankfurter Rundschau, were generally skeptical about the purpose of and motivation for the trials.
 Roger Nash Baldwin, one of the co-founders of the American Civil Liberties Union, said that it was "incomprehensible that such proceedings against innocent adults in the 20th century are still possible", and complained directly to the Federal Ministry of the Interior, which said it was not responsible.